Public Art Conservation; Sculpture Conservation:

 The prisms had a slight layer of settled dust on the upward facing surfaces, but they were otherwise clean and free from any damage.
 Out of the twenty-seven prisms, eight of them exhibited air pockets or bubbles which were present during the original installation.
 In order to ensure the artist intent was maintained over the years, Gwinner also contacted artist Charles Ross regarding the condition of the Solar Spectrum Installation, Origin of Color.

-The installation by artist Charles Ross is not the only art worth visiting off Route 80 as there are several art museums in Lincoln, Nebraska such as the Sheldon Museum of Art, Great Plains Art Museum, Midwestern African Museum of Art, and Museum of Nebraska Art (MONA).
+The installation by artist Charles Ross is not the only art worth visiting off Route 80.
+There are several art museums in Lincoln, Nebraska such as the Sheldon Museum of Art, Great Plains Art Museum, Midwestern African Museum of Art, and Museum of Nebraska Art (MONA).